Use Microsoft Entra pod-managed identities in AKS (Preview)

 We recommend you review Microsoft Entra Workload ID.
 This authentication method replaces pod-managed identity (preview), which integrates with the Kubernetes native capabilities to federate with any external identity providers on behalf of the application.

-The open source Microsoft Entra pod-managed identity (preview) in Azure Kubernetes Service was deprecated on 10/24/2022, and the project archived in Sept.
-2023.
+The open source Microsoft Entra pod-managed identity (preview) in Azure Kubernetes Service was deprecated on October 24, 2022, and the project archived in September 2023.
 For more information, see the deprecation notice.
-The AKS Managed add-on begins deprecation in Sept.
-2024.
+The AKS Pod Identity Managed add-on is patched and supported through September 2025 to allow time for customers to move over to Microsoft Entra Workload ID.

 Install the aks-preview Azure CLI extension